Fujitsu LZAS and LZAH Ductless Mini Split Heat Pump

 What’s the Warranty?

-Both the LZAS and LZAH model comes with a 10 year parts and labour warranty.
+Both the LZAS and LZAH model comes with a 10 year parts and 12 year labour warranty as an elite Fujitsu dealer.
 This warranty is a joint offering from both Fujitsu as well as Master Group, the distributor of Fujitsu heat pumps in eastern Canada.

-This is a bumper to bumper warranty, covering the compressor and outdoor unit as well as the indoor unit.
+This is a comprehensive warranty, covering the compressor and outdoor unit as well as the indoor unit.
 After the first year there is a service call fee for each service issue, however the parts and labour for the repair are covered.

 What do they Cost?